In Depth Baby Product Reviews Led by a Pediatrician

 Size Matters

 Size matters.
-Once you've narrowed your options based on the above factors, the last thing to consider size.
-The strollers in this category range from 21-33 lbs and from around 6,000 cubic inches folded to over 17,000, giving a huge size range to choose from.
+Once you've narrowed your options based on the above factors, the last thing to consider is size.
+The strollers in this category range from 21-33 lbs and from around 7,600 cubic inches folded to over 20,000, giving a huge size range to choose from.
 If you have limited space in your home or car or limitations on the weight you can lift or carry, then the size of your stroller matters.
 If you plan to stroll straight from your front door and have less need to put your stroller in a car or carry it, then it might be less important.
 We measured each stroller and tested them in a compact SUV to give you comparable information.

 Conclusion